vekatze/neut/book/src/programming-in-neut.md

 }
 ```

-The syntax sugar `of` can be used to rewrite the above `use-my-func` as follows:
+The syntactic sugar `of` can be used to rewrite the above `use-my-func` as follows:

 ```neut
 define use-my-func(): int {